How to host an engagement party

 Choosing a color palette early will make planning your décor, table settings, and overall vibe much easier.
 Read this blog on 25 wedding color palettes.

 If you are also planning a bridal shower, this blog has 33 ideas for inexpensive bridal showers.
+And this one covers 25 great Bridal Shower themes you will love.

 This blog will give you great ideas for throwing a bachelorette party.